marcelpetrick/DevNotes/BeenThereSeenThat/20221213_mucpp_meeting_TimurDoumler_LowLatencycpp/readme.md

 * std::optional (not great)
 * std::expected (great, coming in cpp23)

-* prevent memory form being swapped out
+* prevent memory from being swapped out
   * lock address range into RAM: mlock (POSIX), VirtualLock (Windows)

 * avoid context switches/mode switches
   * thread priority
   * deterministic thread scheduler for real-time operating systems
-  * Kernel bypass: for ether net adapters
+  * Kernel bypass: for Ethernet adapters
 * turn off hyperthreading
-* pin critical path thread to ne cpu core (just in case you don't care about the efficiency of the other threads)
+* pin critical path thread to one cpu core (just in case you don't care about the efficiency of the other threads)

 * check later: github.com/crill-dev/crill - plan to make a lib for low latency features